Today’s Scripture Readings: Psalm 129:1-8 | Ezekiel 47:1 – 48:35 | 1 Peter 2:11-3:17 | Proverbs 28:12-13

 Life may be difficult; it may be unfair.
 This should not surprise us.
 These are opportunities to grow in our faith and opportunities to be a testimony to the world around us.
 As they see our Christ-like attitudes in the most difficult of situations, lives are touched by the power of the gospel.

 Jesus, thank you for enduring the suffering of the cross.
 Thank you for showing us how to persevere through the most difficult of times.
-Help me as I follow in your steps.
+Help and strengthen me to be faithful through it all as I follow in your steps.
 Amen.